 Localization can provide a significant return on investment (ROI) for businesses.
 According to a study by the Common Sense Advisory, companies that invested in localization saw an average of 300% ROI.
 Another study by the Localization Research Centre at the University of Limerick found that companies experienced an average of a 52% increase in international sales after localizing their websites.

-Here’s a closer look at the specific localization efforts these successful global companies have invested in, and the exact ROI and results they saw from it.
+Here’s a closer look at the specific localization efforts these successful global companies have invested in and the exact ROI and results they saw from it.

-With over 800,000 users across 100 different countries, CRM system Insightly needed a way to translate content that would improve the overall platform experience for its global user base and attract new customers.
+With over 800,000 users across 100 different countries, the CRM system Insightly needed a way to translate content that would improve the overall platform experience for its global user base and attract new customers.

 The Investment: To do so, Insightly focused on leveraging technology that would streamline and simplify its team’s workflows to deliver high-quality, localized versions of its digital content across properties.
 Investing in this type of localization technology enabled the Insightly team to replace manual translation processes with automated localization processes that easily detected new content and translated content as quickly as it was created.

 The Result: In just six months, Insightly was able to immediately increase their customer base by 10% after localizing all its digital content across web and mobile apps in five languages.
 Today, Insightly sees 60% of all revenue from markets outside the U.S., driven by their top translation and localization quality across markets.

 Eventbrite, the world’s largest self-service ticketing platform, experienced strong global adoption before the company had a dedicated international team.
 With ticket sales in over 150 countries, Eventbrite wanted to further this global growth.